Trevysgit1/trevysgit1.github.io/essays/CodingStandards.md

 }
 ````

-## What does ESLint do?
+## What is the Purpose of ESLint?
 The purpose of ESLint is to condition programmers into having better readability for their code.
+ESLint automatically detects problems in typescript or javascript, this includes syntax errors, variables usage, and code formatting isses.
+This is the first time I have used a tool that matters how I formatted code because it would be possible to write an entire program on one line as long as you used semicolons and braces to seperate the blocks.
+But when I used ESLint I had to format my code such that I followed all of the "rules" which includes indentation errors, spacing between elements, proper new line spacing, and more.
+Having proper code format is important

 ## Finding a Bad Question
 This is the example I found for finding a [question](https://stackoverflow.com/questions/1653958/why-are-ifndef-and-define-used-in-c-header-files) asked in a "not smart way".
 The question was "Why[...]